-- 2.1 Subject to the explanatory guidelines provided in Part II, the Actuary must make an annual investigation of the Insurer's projected financial position and condition of the Long Term business. - 2.2 The Actuary must make a report of each investigation in writing to the Insurer's Board of Directors.
-The report must identify any threats to satisfactory financial condition that the investigation reveals and possible actions for dealing with these threats. - 2.3 The Actuary should also conduct an interim investigation if there is a material adverse change in the Insurer's circumstances. - 2.4 The Actuary must specifically highlight any area where the Actuary gives advice which is not consistent with this guidance note.
-Adequate records must be kept to justify any departure from the guidance note.
+- 2.1 Subject to the explanatory guidelines provided in Part II, the Actuary must make an annual investigation of the Insurerøs projected financial position and condition of the Long Term business, must use appropriate scenarios for the investigation and must produce and signoff a written report faithfully representing the work carried out. - 2.2 The report of each investigation should be made available to the Insurer's Board of Directors.
+The report should identify any threats to satisfactory financial condition that the investigation reveals and possible actions for dealing with these threats. - 2.3 The Actuary should also conduct an interim investigation if there is a material adverse change in the Insurer's circumstances. - 2.4 The Actuary should specifically highlight any area where the Actuary gives advice which is not consistent with this guidance note.
+Adequate records should be kept to justify any departure from the guidance note.